robertduplock/scifibooks.club/content/en/blog/ebooks-v-print-books-which-do-you-prefer.md

 +++
 date = 2022-01-31T00:34:49Z
-draft = true
 tags = ["e-ink", "kindle", "kobo", "blog"] title = "Ebooks v Print Books - Which do you prefer?"

 +++
 For a long time, I eschewed ebooks and e-ink reading devices such as the Kindle or the Kobo.
 I was a print purist.
-A physical book has that weight, smell, and special something that makes it unique.
+A physical book has that weight, smell, and special something that makes it special.

 Or so I thought.